Reviews You Can Rely On

 Our Verdict

-For an affordable helmet that won't let you down in any category, the Lazer Tonic Kineticore is a great choice.
-Though not the best helmet we've tested, it's quite inexpensive, incredibly lightweight and adjustable, and adequately ventilated enough to be a Best Buy winner.
+For an affordable helmet that won't let you down in any aspect, the Lazer Tonic Kineticore is a great choice.
+Though not the best helmet we've tested, it's quite inexpensive, incredibly lightweight and adjustable, and adequately ventilated enough to earn our praise.
 The padding is pretty comfortable, the head retention system adjusts to fit just about anyone, and the buckles and dials can be operated even with winter gloves on.
-Add in its classic style and adequate ventilation, and the Tonic Kineticore earns itself plaudits as our Best Budget Option.
+Add in its classic style and adequate ventilation, and the Tonic Kineticore earns itself plaudits as one of our favorite budget options.
 It's not as well ventilated as our top picks, nor is it as comfortable, but it does quite well across the board.
-To see how it stacks up versus the competition, check out our review of road bike helmets.

 REASONS TO BUY